Dr. Sally Barchman, DVM, CVA

 She is currently working on certifications in Chinese herbal medicine and food therapy.

-Dr. Sally is a former member in the Leawood Rotary Club and also active in her church family, Foundry Church in Lenexa Ks.
+Dr. Sally is a former member in the Leawood Rotary Club and also active in her church family, Grace Church in Overland Park, KS.

 As a previous member of the American Diabetes Association Leadership Board, an organization near and dear to Dr. Barchman’s heart, she strives to help find a cure for this dreadful disease.
 It was after losing our beloved Dr. Cheri Jones, who passed away from secondary complications of diabetes, that she discovered her passion to reach for the cure.
 Dr. Barchman works directly with Likarda in doing studies to treat and hopefully one day, bring a cure for this disease.
 For more information on Likarda, visit their website at www. http://likarda.com

 She has 2 beautiful daughters, Evey and Emma, who keep her busy when she is not busy helping her four legged patients.
-Dr. Barchman lives in Overland Park, KS and enjoys sand volleyball, running and watching her girls in gymnastics.
+Dr. Barchman lives in Lenexa, KS and enjoys sand volleyball, running, hiking and watching her girls in gymnastics.

 Dr. Abby Faerber